 Afreximbank offers a range of financing programmes, solutions and advisory services to support the expansion, diversification, promotion and development of intra- and extra-African trade and trade development projects.
 These cover:

 To be the Trade Finance Bank for Africa.

-The Bank is a Pan African Exim Bank with a mission “to stimulate a consistent expansion, diversification and development of African trade while operating as a first class, profit oriented financial institution and a centre of excellence in African trade matters”.
+To stimulate a consistent expansion, diversification and development of African trade, while operating as a first class, profit-oriented, socially responsible financial institution and a center of excellence in African trade matters.

 At Afreximbank, we offer a challenging and dynamic work environment, an internationally competitive tax-free salary and an excellent benefits package.

 Open roles with Afreximbank are displayed here.
 To view our roles across Africa, please click the button below.